surajp92/Fortran-OpenMP/README.md

 # Fortran-OpenMP
-This repository contains simple codes I have written to learn using OpenMP in Fortran.
+This repository contains simple codes I have written to learn implementation of OpenMP in Fortran.